Table of Contents

 PTSD occurs in individuals experiencing traumatic events.
 Whether you’re a victim of physical assault or going through a rough divorce, any traumatic event increases the person’s chances of manifesting PTSD.
 Usually, a person may experience nightmares, situational anxiety, and more after trauma.
-However, if the person experiences these even after a month of the event, these are mental health symptoms requiring therapy and mental health help.
+However, if the person experiences these even after a month of the event, these mental health symptoms require therapy and mental health help.

 Although these types of mental health conditions are not so common, they are extremely dangerous, causing hallucinations, distorted thoughts, and, in many cases, delusions.
 Those with paranoid schizophrenia are difficult to predict since you never know what they’re thinking or what they might do next out of fear.

 Other mental disorders include social anxiety disorder, agoraphobia, and general phobias.
 There is also a common overlap between mental health conditions and anxiety.
 Patients who have PTSD will also suffer from social anxiety or panic attacks.